Tutorial: Configure SAML-based single sign-on for an application with Azure Active Directory

 - Tested the SAML-based single sign-on

-To roll out the application to more users in your organization, we recommend using automatic user provisioning.
+To roll out the application to more users in your organization, use automatic user provisioning.